araobp/ultrasonic-communication/README.md

 ### The first chirp compression experiment on STM32L4 DSP (June 10, 2018)

+I tried Upchirp * Downchip before Upchirp * Upchirp.
 I transmitted very weak chirp signals to STM32L4 DSP with MEMS mic.
 It worked!
 But I observed two peaks most of time, since the FFT calculation was performed on a chirp signal split into two within the time frame, since the time frame was not in sync between the transmitter and the receiver.

 ![upchirp_downchirp](./doc/FFT_upXdown.jpg)

+I should have tried Upchirp * Upchirp...

 ### How much time does it take to compute complex FFT of 2048 samples?